sony/nnabla/meta-learning/README.md

 To avoid all zero output from the embedding network, we omitted the last relu activation.
 You can refer the paper in the following site. https://arxiv.org/abs/1703.05175
-Following the recommendation in this paper, we adoptted 60-way episodes for training instead of 1 or 5-way.
+Following the recommendation in this paper, we adopted 60-way episodes for training instead of 1 or 5-way.

 ### Matching networks
 You can also select matching networks by setting -n option to matching.
-However, since we are interested in the aspect of the metric learning, we implemented only the softmax attention part which works as soft nearest neighber search.
+However, since we are interested in the aspect of the metric learning, we implemented only the softmax attention part which works as soft nearest neighbor search.
 You can refer the paper in the following site. https://arxiv.org/abs/1606.04080
 We omitted the full context embedding in this paper, which uses the context by using a LSTM module.